 Students are required to take seven credits per year.
-Therefore, Immaculata-La Salle students graduate with more than the graduation requirements of the State of Florida Board of Education.
-Credits may not be banked for graduation purposes.
+Therefore, Immaculata-La Salle students graduate with more credits than required by the State of Florida Board of Education.
+Additional credits (such as credits taken over the summer) may not be banked or rolled over for graduation purposes.

-- 1. All students must take a minimum equivalent of seven (7) one-credit courses each year or six (6) courses plus study hall (if applicable and by administrative approval only). - 2.
-A failure in any of the courses taken in a year must be made up in summer school at Immaculata-La Salle HS that year.
-A student may not advance to the next grade level unless the student has earned all the credits attempted at the preceding level. - Questions regarding requirements and transfer of credits should be referred to the Assistant Principal for Curriculum. - 4.
-All full year courses must be completed; partial credit cannot be granted.
+- 1. All students must take a minimum of 7 one-credit courses each year (or equivalent), or 6 courses plus a study hall (by approval only). - 2.
+A failing grade ("F") in any of the courses taken in a year must be made up in summer school at Immaculata-La Salle High School that year.
+A student may not advance to the next grade level unless the student has earned all the credits attempted at the preceding level. - 3.
+Questions regarding requirements and transfer of credits should be referred to the Assistant Principal. - 4.
+All full-year courses must be completed in their entirety; partial credit cannot be granted.